end2endzone/end2endzone-hugo/content/blog/2016-05-03-svnpropertylog-a-script-which-finds-all-revisions-where-a-specific-subversion-property-has-changed.md

 svnpropertylog - Select Subversion Property

 A GUI application is also available.
-From a [file explorer window](http://upload.wikimedia.org/wikipedia/en/c/cb/Windows_Explorer_Windows_7.png?download), double-click on **_svnpropertylogGui_** and follow on-screen instructions:&nbsp;the UI will prompt the user for each command line argument and then launch the script.
+From a [file explorer window](http://upload.wikimedia.org/wikipedia/en/c/cb/Windows_Explorer_Windows_7.png?download), double-click on **_svnpropertylogGui_** and follow on-screen instructions: the UI will prompt the user for each command line argument and then launch the script.

 ## Output